eloghub/code-quiz/README.md

 NOTES/CHALLENGES:

-+(HTML/CSS/JS) - only one question should be displayed at a time, this was achieved by making each question its own div/id in HTML and then creating a "display: none" in CSS and "display: block" for each click event in JS
++(HTML/CSS/JS) - only one question should be displayed at a time, this was achieved by making each question its own div/id in HTML and then creating a "display: none" for each question in CSS and "display: block" for each click event in JS

 +(HTML/CSS) - each answer option needs to be a button

 +(JS) - when an answer is clicked, "correct" or "incorrect" needs to be displayed then move to the next question

-+need text box for users to enter their initials
++(JS) - need text box for users to enter their initials

 +(JS) - "clear highscores" button needs to clear the page

++(JS) - increasing/decreasing score needs to be rendered

++(JS) - countdown timer needs to be rendered

 SCREENSHOT: